We LOVE all of our Vendors, Artists, Guests and BRCC Nation, but….this next announcement is near and dear to our Heart!

 We are beyond excited to announce David Faught as a guest for BRCC 2020 in addition to a SPECIAL collaboration (Coming Soon)!

 Born and raised in Southwest Mo, David became a professional artist 11 years ago.
-Working with such companies as DC and Marvel....he moved to drawing pinups and movies.
+Working with various mainstream companies....he moved to drawing pinups and various other projects.

-Today he is mostly known for drawing amazing pinups and horrorific art as a freelance artist.
+Today he is mostly known for drawing amazing pinups and horrific art as a freelance artist.

 David Faught on Instagram and Twitter